diegolopezgrisanti/paintblend-api/README.md

 ### 1. In-Memory Data Storage

 The service uses an in-memory `Map` to store HEX colors and their corresponding RGB representations.
-This is a temporary solution; no additional setup is required.
-The data will not persist between application restarts.
+This is a temporary solution that does not require additional setup.
+Please note that the data will not persist between application restarts.

 ### 2. Running the Service